hapax/hapax.github.io/assets/simple-physics.md

 $$

 Incidentally, this explains why grandfather clocks are so large.
-They will house a large (typically non-pumpkin) pendulum with
+They will house a large (typically non-curcurbitar) pendulum with
 $\ell \approx 1$ m.

 In order to make the clock, we need a ruler to measure out the length